Akshit7080/Super_store_sales/README.md

 # Super_store_sales

 **objective**
-To Contribute to the success of a business by utilizing data analysis techniques,specifically Focusing on time series analysis, to provide valueable insight and accurate sales Forecasting.
+To Contribute to the success of a business by utilizing data analysis<br>
+techniques,specifically Focusing on time series analysis, to provide valueable insight and accurate sales Forecasting.

 **Description**

 Learning of this Project----
 Incorporated data analysis techniques,specializing in time